Explicit description of all deflators for market models under random horizon with applications to NFLVR: Introduction

 This paper contains four sections including the current one.
 Section \ref{section2} presents the mathematical model and its preliminaries.
-Section \ref{section3} states the explicit parametrization of deflators (that are local martingales) for $(S^{\tau},\mathbb G)$ in terms of deflators of $(S,\mathbb F)$ and the ``survival" processes associated with the random time.
-Section \ref{section4} addresses the case of general supermartingale deflators, while Section \ref{section5} illustrates the results on particular models for the triplet $(\tau,S,\mathbb F)$.
-Among these cases, we consider the jump-diffusion and the discrete-times settings for $(S,\mathbb F)$.
-The paper contains an appendix where some proofs are relegated and some useful technical (new and existing) results are detailed.
+Section \ref{SectionOfDeflators} has three subsections.
+The first subsection states the main results on the explicit parametrization of all deflators for $(S^{\tau},\mathbb G)$, while the second subsection proves these results.
+The last subsection illustrates these results on particular cases.
+Section \ref{Section4NFLVR} addresses the NFLVR for $(S^{\tau}, \mathbb G)$ and its variant.
+Furthermore, the paper contains an appendix where some proofs are relegated, and some useful results (new and existing) are detailed.